Department of Earth and Planetary Sciences records

 In 1978, Phillips retired as chairman of the department and was replaced by Dr. George W. Fisher.
 In 1980, the University finally began construction of a new Earth and Planetary Sciences building, which was completed in 1982 and named Olin Hall.
 In 1983, Fisher was named Dean of Arts and Sciences, and was succeeded as departmental chairman by Hans P. Eugster.
 Eugster was succeeded as chairman in 1987 by Steven M. Stanley, who served only until 1988, when Bruce Marsh was named chairman.

 A History of the University Founded by Johns Hopkins.
 Baltimore: The Johns Hopkins University Press, 1946.

 Geology Department, The Johns Hopkins University.
 Newsletters, 1935-1978.

 The Johns Hopkins University.
 Circulars.
 Baltimore: The Johns Hopkins University Press, 1881-present.

 Maryland Geological Survey.
 Annual Reports.
 Baltimore: The Johns Hopkins University Press, vol. 1, 1897.

 The Ferdinand Hamburger Archives of The Johns Hopkins University.
 Record Group Number 02.001, Office of the President, Series 1, Numerical Subject files, file number 49 (Geology Department), 1905-1963.

-- School of Arts and Sciences.
-Department of Earth and Planetary Science (Corporate Entity)
+- Department of Earth and Planetary Sciences records

 Part of the Special Collections Repository